getsentry/sentry.engineering/data/blog/keeping-up-with-the-python-ecosystem.md

 In terms of developer experience (DX), toxgen hasn't been without some downsides, namely:

 - Just like any other auto-generated file, `tox.ini` is prone to merge conflicts if it's been modified both on the target branch and the PR branch.
 These merge conflicts can't be solved manually; toxgen has to be rerun and the new `tox.ini` committed.
 - If someone changes `tox.ini` manually (for instance because they don't know it's auto-generated), their changes will be overwritten the next time the file is regenerated.
-The obvious way to combat this is [a big all-caps warning](https://github.com/getsentry/sentry-python/blob/0aebb1805b73cd79332f5dc371b13040a42795c4/tox.ini#L1) in the file.
-That's always good to have but brittle, so for a while we also had a CI check that attempted to detect this sort of desynchronization.
+The obvious (and completely fail-safe) way to combat this is [a big all-caps warning](https://github.com/getsentry/sentry-python/blob/0aebb1805b73cd79332f5dc371b13040a42795c4/tox.ini#L1) in the file.
+In addition to that, for a while we also had a CI check that attempted to detect this sort of desynchronization.
 However, it proved to be more trouble than it was worth.
 Due to the config file's dynamic nature it's hard to tell apart "good" changes (e.g. new versions that toxgen pulled in) and "bad" ones (someone editing the file directly).
 We tried a couple of iterations on this but ultimately decided to forego checking this automatically.

 Overall though, DX has improved: